 Gone are the days when the mere transition from brick and mortar into an ecommerce store was regarded as a major change in the business model.
-The influx of new technologies has completely transformed the traditional shopping experience.
+The influx of new technologies has completely transformed the traditional shopping experience thanks to Artificial Intelligence in Ecommerce – the flavor of the year.

 Table of Content

 The technology has been rightly praised by everyone from ecommerce store owners to customers.
-In the context of integrating AI with ecommerce, the applications range from the ability of analyzing data sets, identifying patterns and creating personalized experience way more efficiently than any human being.
-A number of companies are already using the various implementation of the AI concepts with the ultimate aim to grow business.
-AI is gradually penetrating the everyday business process of ecommerce stores with high prediction for increase in store revenues.
+In the context of integrating Artificial Intelligence in ecommerce, the applications range from the ability to analyze data sets, identifying patterns and creating personalized experience way more efficiently than any human being.

 “Artificial intelligence would be the ultimate version of Google.
 The ultimate search engine that would understand everything on the web,” Larry Page, CEO of Alphabet.